gsuiffet/tokens-studio-tailwind/README.md

 - The option `-j` should specify the absolute path to your JSON design tokens file in your project.
 - The option `-t` (optional) is a comma-separated list of your themes.

-Place this script at the beginning of your scripts to build your project or run the development environment.
+Place this script at the beginning of your scripts to build your project or run the development environment (e.g., Nextjs):
 ```json
 {
   "scripts": {